 Please note that selecting and completing an inappropriate CITI training course may delay ORC and IRB review and approval of the protocol/application.

 For more information about how to submit your research project, please visit the following links on our website.

 - Categories of Review (Exempt, Expedited or Full Board review)- This intro page can help you determine what level of review your project may receive.

 - How to fill out the forms- This guidance section will indicate how to fill out the appropriate form for your project (Exempt, Expedited or Full Board application)

 - How to submit to the IRB- this guidance piece informs you on what documents, applications and other components to the IRB packet are necessary for IRB submission

-If in doubt, or if you have any questions regarding IRB review and RAD, contact the Office for the Protection of Human Subjects (OPHS) at 817-735-0409.
+If in doubt, or if you have any questions regarding IRB review and RAD, contact the Office of Research Compliance (ORC) at 817-735-0409.